-While the first days focused on the violation of the exogeneity assumption underlying OLS, which explains the need to control for confounding factors, on this day we will focus on an OLS assumption that relates to the distribution and independence of regression errors.
-Understanding this assumption and its violations is essential for the calculation of measures of the uncertainty around the parameters we estimate in regressions.
+While the previous sessions focused on the violation of the exogeneity assumption underlying OLS, which explains the need to control for confounding factors, we now focus on an OLS assumption that relates to the distribution and independence of regression errors.
+Understanding this assumption and its violations is essential for the calculation of the precision of our regression estimates.
 The focus will be on the understanding and computation of cluster-robust standard errors, but we will also discuss the usefulness and application of bootstrapping methods for the estimation of standard errors.
-Because the proper calculation of standard errors for our coefficient estimates is so important for the inferences we draw from our research, and because standard errors are often considered a difficult and abstract concept, I decided to spend an entire day on this topic.